flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

     <p/>
     ![EFB-Calibration-Page](../../assets/flypados3/throttle-calibration/efb-calibration-page1.png "EFB-Calibration-Page"){loading=lazy}

-### 2. Setup Your Controller Characteristics
+### 2. Set Up Your Controller Characteristics

 Configure the basic characteristics of your controller at the top of the calibration page.

-??? note "How to Setup the Controller Basics"
+??? note "How to Set Up the Controller Basics"
     ![Calibration Base Settings](../../assets/flypados3/throttle-calibration/base-settings.png "Calibration Base Settings"){loading=lazy}

     Set `Reverser on Axis` to ON if your throttle has a range for the reverser thrust (lowest setting is full reverse).